awsdocs/amazon-chime-sdk-developer-guide/doc_source/transcription-events.md

 # Transcription events<a name="transcription-events"></a>

-Amazon Chime SDK sends transcription lifecycle events, which you can use to trigger notifications and initiate downstream work flows\.
+The Amazon Chime SDK sends transcription lifecycle events, which you can use to trigger notifications and initiate downstream work flows\.
 Some examples of using transcription events include:
 + Measuring the adoption of live transcription in Amazon Chime SDK meetings
 + Tracking language preferences